Kyler Murray: Pre-draft

 Despite not taking part in individual drills at the combine, many saw Murray's draft stock improve because of his greater-than-expected measurements, though some football scouts and pundits remain skeptical of the official listing.
-In contrast, NFL Network reporter Charley Casserly said that Murray had "the worst report I’ve ever heard on a top-ranked quarterback from the interview part of it", though Murray's agent disputed this report.
+Compounding things, NFL Network reporter Charley Casserly said that Murray had "the worst report I’ve ever heard on a top-ranked quarterback from the interview part of it", though Murray's agent disputed this account.
 Gil Brandt also questioned the veracity of Casserly's assertions.
-He was ranked as the best quarterback prospect available by multiple outlets and sports websites.
+Murray was ranked as the best quarterback prospect available by multiple outlets and sports websites.